The Add Curtain Wall feature may be created on the Revit model directly from FenestraPro using performance criteria.

 Surfaces that are separated, will each receive an independent Curtain Wall.

 Note: At least one Curtain Panel must be loaded in the model so that it may be used when generating the Curtain Wall.
 If you intend to use glazed and solid panels, please set at least one panel for each with thermal properties assigned first before using this function.
+Only panels in the Revit model with analytical properties will appear in the dropdown list for selection.

 If you have not used the Building Manager to calculate the Solar Loads, a message will prompt you to do so.
 This may display after the model has been changed eg. glazing has been added or deleted.